No. 7 Houston hosts UL Monroe in season opener - WTOP News

 Houston; Monday, 8 p.m.
 EST

-BOTTOM LINE: The No. 7 Houston Cougars host the UL Monroe Warhawks for the season opener.
+BOTTOM LINE: The No. 7 Houston Cougars open the season at home against the UL Monroe Warhawks.

-UL Monroe went 11-21 overall with a 4-10 record on the road a season ago.
-The Warhawks averaged 67.4 points per game while allowing opponents to score 69.8 last season.
+UL Monroe finished 11-21 overall a season ago while going 4-10 on the road.
+The Warhawks gave up 69.8 points per game while committing 15.3 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.